-Latinos lack access to resources for economic stability and community wellness.
+Latinos face a big lack of access to support for economic stability, wellness, and education.

-As such, Latino children show low levels of school achievement, social development, and physical well-being.
+As such, Latino children often fall behind in school, social development, and physical well-being.

-To best support Latino children, research shows a need to develop and support high-quality school and home environments that are free of chronic stress.
+To best support Latino families, research shows a need to develop and support high-quality early care and education programs, home environments free of chronic stress, and poverty-reducing programs and policies.

 Take action for healthier Latino families!